JustKiddingCode/arpoc/docs/concepts/ac_context.rst

    remove oidcproxy.special_pages.Userinfo

 The environment variables are also populated with plugins.
-In contrast to the objectsetters, each environment plugin specifies the attribute it sets (`target` attribut) and the plugin is only called when this attribute is requested.
+In contrast to the objectsetters, each environment plugin specifies the attribute key it sets (`target` attribut) and the plugin is only called when this attribute is requested.

 .. uml::